Be962/9CT200HRS-Assessment/9CT_Mechatronics/PROJECT_DEVELOPMENT.md

 ```
 # Testing and debugging (code)

 ##### Small note/explanation, in the last (3 period) week our project (Mine and Maxi's) was heavily impacted by technical issues, our robot (number 2) was broken, and Mr Groom needed to fix it, he tried 'zapping' the sd card which would not be finished all week.
 Next we tried all of the other robots, of which also would not work.
-So finally we had to share with the other groups, which gave us much less time to test and debug leaving us in a scramble and putting strain on the other groups work.
+So finally we had to share with the other groups, which gave us much less time to test and debug leaving us in a scramble, and putting strain on the other groups' work.
 Additionally, I tried to get time to catch up on Thursday lunch.
 On Wednesday I asked the TAS staffroom if we could get supervision for Thursday lunch (as sport cuts out Wednesday lunch).
 Ms Cartland originally said yes, but later declined as it would be unfair for the other groups, and she had a meeting.
 I tried these options to catch up however it did not work out.
 This is why some of the iterations are not great improvements, or may be missing, and there is not a great deal of testing.
 Additionally Mr Groom said we would discuss the technical issues on Monday (day of submission).
 Mr Groom and the sub we had on Tuesday, as well as other project groups will confirm this.

 ### These modules don't change much throughout the tests:
   ```